Fernando Cruz (footballer): International career

-Personal life
+Personal life and death

 Cruz was a supporter of Benfica.
 In 2008, he was honoured by the club for his achievements, in the presence of his friend and well-known footballer Eusébio.

 On 23 September 2012, Cruz acted as "honour guest" of Benfica's supporters association in Canas de Senhorim in the Central Region of Portugal.
+He died on 16 August 2025 following a long illness, four days after his 85th birthday.